-- Complimentary teaching-related notes/emails from students or peers - Letters from individuals who have observed your class - Descriptions of teaching honors or grants you have received and teaching-related workshops/presentations you have given - List of undergraduate or graduate TAs with whom you have worked - Descriptions of several activities or projects that went well in your class - Abstracts of teaching-related workshops you presented - Copies of teaching-related articles, handbooks, and other resources you created - A syllabus that you created for a class that you would like to teach in the future iii.
-Where appropriate to the position and contract duties, statements of service, research and other scholarly activities should be included.

-iv.
-Letters addressing the contributions of the clinical faculty from (1) the direct supervisor,(2) the head of the area in which the candidate primarily works, and (3) at least one colleague in the Department or on campus who is familiar with the work of the candidate.

-v.
-Reports from at least one peer evaluation of teaching or supervision.
+- Complimentary teaching-related notes/emails from students or peers - Letters from individuals who have observed your class - Descriptions of teaching honors or grants you have received and teaching-related workshops/presentations you have given - List of undergraduate or graduate TAs with whom you have worked - Descriptions of several activities or projects that went well in your class - Abstracts of teaching-related workshops you presented - Copies of teaching-related articles, handbooks, and other resources you created - A syllabus that you created for a class that you would like to teach in the future - iii.
+Where appropriate to the position and contract duties, statements of service, research and other scholarly activities should be included. - iv.
+Letters addressing the contributions of the instructional faculty from (1) the direct supervisor, (2) the Director of Undergraduate Studies or the Associate Chair for Undergraduate Studies, and (3) at least one colleague in the Department or on campus who is familiar with the work of the candidate. - v.
+Reports from at least one peer evaluation of teaching. - c.

-c.
 The Chair will form a committee of three members.
 All members shall be given voting representation.
-The committee will consist of a tenured faculty member and two PTK faculty members at, or above, the rank sought (if such PTK faculty are not available because no PTK faculty are at or above the rank sought then tenured faculty member(s) will be substituted).
-For clinical positions that have principal duties within a master's graduate program (i.e., Clinical MPS) one PTK member of the committee will be expected to be the Director of the Clinical MPS (unless the Director of the MPS is being promoted).
-For clinical positions within the undergraduate program, the department should ideally include clinical faculty on the committee (rather than PTK faculty who are focused on research or teaching).
-Also, for clinical, counseling), one reviewer will ideally come from that area.
-Decisions on promotion will be based on the evaluation criteria and the candidate's performance in meeting these criteria as outlined in the materials provided.
+The committee will consist of a tenured faculty member and two PTK faculty member at, or above, the rank sought (if such PTK faculty are not available because no PTK faculty are at or above the rank sought then tenured faculty member(s) will be substituted).
+For instructional positions that have principle duties within the undergraduate program one PTK member of the committee will ideally be the Director of Undergraduate Studies or the Associate Chair for Undergraduate Studies.
+For instructional positions that have principle duties within master's graduate programs, one PTK member of the committee will be expected to be the director of the relevant MPS programs (e.g., Clinical or IO).
+For instructional positions within the undergraduate program (lecturers), the department should ideally include lecturers on the committee (rather than PTK faculty who are focused on research or clinical work).
+Also, for instructors who primarily serve within a specific area in the Department of Psychology (e.g., counseling, developmental), one reviewer will ideally come from that area.
+Decisions on promotion will be based on the evaluation criteria below and the reviewee's performance in meeting these criteria.
 The committee will produce a summary report based on their evaluation.